 Between 2017 and 2019 Crown-and-Council-funded planning organisation Regenerate Christchurch commissioned a significant number of reports and assessments and undertook extensive community and stakeholder engagement to develop a draft Regeneration Plan for the Ōtākaro Avon River Corridor(external link).
 This plan was approved by the Minister for Greater Christchurch Regeneration, Megan Woods, in August 2019.

 Christchurch City Council submitted investment cases to both the Crown and the Christchurch Earthquake Appeal Trust for funding to kick-start the development of the Regeneration Area, and received $40 million from the Canterbury Regeneration Acceleration Fund and $13.7 million from the Appeal Trust.

-Council staff are now planning and designing three foot and cycle bridges at Medway St, Snell Place and Aranui, a riverside landing at Dallington, and the placement of stop-banks, ecological areas and riverside trails within the Green Spine.
+Council contractors are now installing three foot and cycle bridges at Medway St, Snell Place and Avondale, a riverside landing at Dallington, and are planning the placement of stop-banks, ecological areas and riverside trails within the Green Spine.